Special Permits, Variances, and Appeals

 As mentioned earlier, cases are formally heard in public hearings held by the ZBA in scheduled meetings.
 During public hearings, the board considers the content of the application and supporting documents, asks questions, hears testimony from a variety of sources including but not limited to the applicant, the applicant’s experts, other town boards, abutters, and the Shutesbury public in attendance and from submitted letters or other documents from the public.

-Zoning Board of Appeals Forms
+Zoning Board of Appeals Forms and Documents

 Effective March 1, 2016